sofiakali/frontend-cookbook/pages/LibrariesFrameworks.md

 ### React router

 Well known routing library for React.
-We use both version 3 and version 4 based on specific project.
+We use both version 3 and version 4 based on specific project [with bindings for redux](https://github.com/supasate/connected-react-router).

 https://www.npmjs.com/package/react-router